-Please note that Ancestry will maintain procedures consistent with applicable law for individuals to gain access to their collected personal information and, when appropriate, correct or delete their personal information.
-Users of the Websites may update, correct or delete their profiles online.
-Where you or we delete content or your account, copies of that information may remain viewable elsewhere to the extent any such copy has been shared with others, was otherwise distributed pursuant to your privacy settings, or was copied or stored by other users.
+Please note that where you or we delete content or your account, copies of that information may remain viewable elsewhere to the extent any such copy has been shared with others, was otherwise distributed pursuant to your privacy settings, or was copied or stored by other users.
 You will no longer be identified with that content.
 Additionally, we may retain certain information to prevent identity theft and other misconduct even if deletion has been requested.
 If you have given third party applications or websites access to your information, they may retain your information to the extent permitted under their terms of service or privacy policies but they will no longer be able to access the information through our platform after you disconnect from them.

 Backup copies: Removed and deleted information may persist in backup copies for a reasonable time for our internal business purposes but will not be available to others.

 Ancestry places great importance on the security of all personally identifiable information associated with our members.
 We have security measures in place to attempt to protect against the loss, misuse or alteration of member data under our control.
-For example our security and privacy practices are periodically reviewed and enhanced as necessary and only authorised personnel have access to personal information.
+For example our security and privacy practices are periodically reviewed and enhanced as necessary and only authorized personnel have access to personal information.
 We use secure server software to encrypt financial information you input before it is sent to us.
-In addition, we use encryption when transmitting geo-location data on your mobile device.
 While we cannot guarantee that loss, misuse or alteration of data will not occur however we use commercially reasonable efforts to prevent this.
-It is also important for you to guard against unauthorised access to your passwords and the unauthorised use of your computer.
+It is also important for you to guard against unauthorized access to your passwords and the unauthorized use of your computer.

-If we decide to change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend on the relevant Websites and/or notify you via e-mail or mobile application or by other appropriate means via the relevant Websites prior to the change becoming effective if it is a significant change so that you will be aware of what information we collect, how we use it and under what circumstances we disclose it in accordance with applicable law.
+If we decide to change our Privacy Statement, we will issue an updated version of this Statement with an updated date legend on this Website and/or notify you via e-mail or or by other appropriate means via this Website prior to the change becoming effective if it is a significant change so that you will be aware of what information we collect, how we use it and under what circumstances we disclose it in accordance with applicable law.

-If you have any questions about this privacy statement, the practices of or your dealings with the Websites or our mobile application or mobile websites, or wish to request access to and receive information about the personal information we maintain about you, update and correct inaccuracies in your personal information, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to your personal information (note please that the right to access personal information may be limited in some circumstances), you can contact us by clicking here.
+If you have any questions about this privacy statement, the practices of this Website, or your dealings with this Website, or wish to request access to and receive information about the personal information we maintain about you, update and correct inaccuracies in your personal information, have the information blocked or deleted, as appropriate, or oppose (in case of legitimate reasons) the processing carried out with respect to your personal information (note please that the right to access personal information may be limited in some circumstances), you can contact us by clicking here.
 We will respond to all access requests within 30 days.